 As well as translating the language of the cases from US to UK-orientated (e.g. drug names, conditions etc), there were also changes made based on time, given that the original vignettes were developed for a paper published in 2004.
 Cases made occasional references to specific years in the patient’s history where they had previous medical conditions or hospitalisations.
 These years were updated to make sense for a contemporary patient (i.e by adding 18 years such that any referenced years were relative to 2022 rather than 2004).
 Whilst a sizable bank of vignettes were provided by Friedman, certain conditions were considered too rare (either for the current time or for the UK) to be used.
 Our goal was to test the clinicians’ ability to deal with diagnostic uncertainty, rather than testing their declarative knowledge of obscure medical conditions.
 In consultation with the aforementioned doctors, cases were therefore chosen based on their underlying medical conditions being those that medical students would be expected to know.
 We also aimed to choose cases that displayed a variety of both difficulty and of condition type (i.e. involving different anatomical systems).

-Our study involved 6 patient cases, each with a true underlying condition.
-These conditions were: Aortic Dissection (AD), Guillain-Barre Syndrome (GBS), Miliary TB (MTB), Temporal Arteritis (TA), Thrombotic Thrombocytopenic Purpura (TTP) and Ulcerative Colitis (UC).
+The final cohort involved six cases, each with a true underlying condition:Aortic Dissection (AD), Guillain-Barre Syndrome (GBS), Miliary TB (MTB), Temporal Arteritis (TA), Thrombotic Thrombocytopenic Purpura (TTP) and Ulcerative Colitis (UC).
 The order in which the cases were presented was randomised for each participant.
 We also included a practice case (Colon Cancer) to familiarise the participants with the experimental procedure and the interface.

 Procedure